-Managerial and leadeship skills development course
+Managerial and leadership skills development course

-A personalised training in Hong Kong
+Private one to one training in Hong Kong

 This leadership course will develop your skills and thinking capabilities to become a more effective leader or manager.

-The training consists of various interrelated modules that focus on leadership functions like creating visions, strategy, planning, system management, human resources development [hiring, firing and training], coaching, motivating, negotiating, meeting management, relationship building, communication, presentation, recognising and dealing with different personality types, managing change etc.
+The training consists of various interrelated modules that focus on leadership and managerial functions like creating visions, strategy, planning, system management, human resources development [hiring, firing and training], coaching, motivating, negotiating, meeting management, relationship building, communication, presentation, recognising and dealing with different personality types, managing change etc.

 The training is especially valuable for managers, business owners and executives, government employees (civil servant and non-civil servants), job seekers and promotion interviewees, salespeople, teachers, coaches, parents and university students.